 In a well-designed community, homes, parks, stores, and schools are connected by safe walking and biking routes.
 Such routes allow all members of the community a chance to enjoy the outdoors and improve physical and mental health.
 The closer you live to a park or school, the more likely you are to walk or bike to those places.
 However, only a small number of people in the United States live within half a mile of a park or public school.

-People Living Within a Half Mile of a Park (Count) by County, Utah, 2015
+Children Aged 5 to 9 Years Living Within a Half Mile of a Public Elementary School (Count) by County, Utah, 2010

 NotesData are extracted from the National Environmental Public Health Tracking Network using their API.
 Park data: Number of people within a buffer of a mile radius of a park was determined at the census tract level.
 These estimates are aggregated to county, state, and national levels.
 Percentages of people living within a half mile of the park boundary are calculated for the census tract, county, state, and national levels.
 Schools data: The National Center for Educational Statistics dataset provides street address information that is converted to a latitude and longitude representing school locations as a single point instead of polygonal.
 Representing schools as a single point makes their spatial information sensitive to even small fluctuations in geocoding accuracy and underestimates the number of people within half mile of some piece of their property.
 Census data: The US Census is updated only every 10 years, so 5-9 year old children in 2010 will be out of the age range in 2015.